World-Brain-Technology/prepared/README.md

 Some functions in prepared are:
 - SETUP: This function is to set up the connection from the appication to the database.

-- CHECK_CONNECTION: This function checks of the connection was successful.
+- CHECK_CONNECTION: This function checks if the connection to database was successful.

 - SANITIZE: This function is for sanitizing your inputs, so as to avoid SQL-INJECTIONS.